johngieselmann/survey-web-app/README.md

 git clone https://git@github.com/johngieselmann/survey-web-app
 ```

-Change the button text and
+Change the button text and section headings in the `index.html` file if you so
+desire.
+Below are your options:

+- Buttons
+    - Begin `button.js-btn-begin`
+    - Submit `button.js-btn-submit`
+- Headings
+    - Begin `section.js-begin h1`
+    - Submit `section.js-submit h1`
+    - End `section.js-end h1`

 Add your questions and answers to the `js/swa.data.js` file following the
 guidlines outlined below and in the file.